pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/cloudwatch.md

 </a>

 [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) is a monitoring and management service built for developers, system operators, site reliability engineers (SRE), and IT managers.
-CloudWatch provides data and actionable insights to monitor applications, understand and respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
-This takes the form of logs, metrics, and events, providing you with a unified view of AWS resources, applications and services.
+AWS CloudWatch provides data and actionable insights to monitor applications, understand and respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
+AWS CloudWatch uses logs, metrics, and events to provide a unified view of AWS resources, applications and services.

 ## Overview